 Concept Diagrams

 Severin Soder

-Kāinga Ora is looking to redevelop their site at Highbury Triangle in Avondale for medium density housing – appropriate for the location and zoning.
-The proposal accommodates 236 apartments dispersed over five buildings: four for senior Kāinga Ora tenants and one for the private residential market.
+Kāinga Ora* commissioned Architectus to lead the redevelopment of their Highbury Triangle site in Avondale into medium-density housing — a response well-suited to both the location and its zoning.
+The result is New Zealand’s largest social housing development: 236 apartments across five buildings, four designed for senior Kāinga Ora tenants and one primarily for small families.

-Four of the five buildings are oriented north-south and are organised around double-loaded corridors serving east or west facing apartments.
-The corridors receive daylight and offer views to the surroundings via generous windows.
-The fifth building is oriented east-west.
-Shallower in plan, it creates a courtyard in front of it which is overlooked by north facing apartments.
-These are accessed via a glazed corridor on the southern side.
-The entire ground floor of this building is dedicated to communal uses that can spill out onto the landscaped grounds.
+Four of the five buildings are oriented north–south, arranged around double-loaded corridors that serve east- or west-facing apartments.
+Generous windows bring daylight into the corridors and open them to views of the surroundings.
+The fifth building takes a contrasting east–west orientation; shallower in plan, it frames a courtyard overlooked by north-facing apartments accessed from a daylit corridor on the southern side.
+Its entire ground floor is given over to communal uses that spill out onto landscaped grounds.

+Concept Diagrams